 Marble: Care and Maintenance 101

-There are some important considerations to keep in mind when you’re choosing marble for your bathroom sink or vanity.
-Like any material, you’ll want to think about how to care for this surface and what kind of maintenance it requires.
+There are some important considerations to remember when choosing marble for your bathroom sink or vanity.
+Like any material, you’ll want to think about how to care for this surface and what maintenance it requires.
 Fortunately, you’ll be happy to know that marble at least does not require a lot of routine maintenance and extra care.
 That’s part of what makes it so desirable.

-Regular cleaning and polishing will be enough to keep marble looking its best for many years to come.
-This material is porous until or unless it is sealed, so you will need to make sure that it is re-sealed and protected regularly.
-Deep cleaning should be done weekly with a marble-approved cleanser or just simple soap and water.
+Regular cleaning and polishing will be enough to keep marble looking its best for many years.
+This material is porous until or unless it is sealed, so you will need to ensure it is re-sealed and regularly protected.
+Deep cleaning should be done weekly with a marble-approved cleanser or simple soap and water.

-Remember to always sop up excess water and never leave a mess on the marble.
+Remember to sop up excess water and never leave a mess on the marble.
 Even makeup bottles, toothpaste, and other materials could lead to stains or damage if you aren’t careful.
-It’s all about caution, but when you do it well, the marble can give you a great look for your space.
+It’s all about caution, but the marble can give you a great look for your space when you do it well.

-If you’re not sure about taking care of marble, talk to the pros and see what’s expected.
+If you’re unsure about taking care of marble, talk to the pros and see what’s expected.
 You’ll generally find that for a bathroom, the work required is minimal and well worth the effort.

 Speaking of care and maintenance, here are some big don’ts with marble: